sinedied/articles/articles/azure/serverless-chat/serverless-chat.md

 ollama run mistral
 ```

-You should get an invite in your terminal, where you can chat with the AI model directly, like a minimal ChatGPT:
+You should get an invite in your terminal, where you can chat with the AI model directly, like a minimal chatbot:

 ![Screenshot of Ollama running the Mistral model](./assets/ollama-mistral.png)